Here’s how to install Windows 7, 8.1, 10, 11 from internal Hard Drive Partition. How to create a new partition, make it active and bootable.

-- Method through internal partition (clean install).
-In this case we need to create a boot partition to boot the PC, then use the Windows installation files to reconfigure the partitions and then to install Windows.
+The method using an internal partition – clean install (recommended).
+In this case we need to create a bootable partition to boot the PC, then use the Windows installation files to reconfigure the partitions and then to install Windows.

 To download Windows 10 ISO file: